Two-Night Itinerary Exploring Granada, Spain

 Granada inner city streets the night we arrived.

-We met for the tour in Plaza Nueva around 10 am.
-We have a quick breakfast before the tour, and had to walk about 15 minutes to get there.
 One of my favourite things about Granada was the walkability.
 Similar to many European cities, Granada’s city centre is designed around pedestrians, making travel by foot easier than by car.

-Our tour lasted almost 4 hours!
-We saw many famous landmarks such as the Catedral de Granada, the historic square of the Corral de Cabrón, the tiny winding streets of Alcaicería, and ending with an outstanding view of the Alhambra.
 Our tour guide was exceptionally knowledgable and had many fun facts.
 She taught us about the rich history of Granada as it passed through the hands of different empires and kingdoms.
 I would definitely recommend taking one of these walking tours to see Granada and get to know the city better.
 These tours are a type of pay-what-you-can, so make sure to tip your guide!

 Corral de Cabrón.

-We toured around the city by ourselves, returning to the Alcaicería for some souvenir shopping, then wandering closer to the outskirts of the downtown area.
+After our break, we toured around the city by ourselves, returning to the Alcaicería for some souvenir shopping, then wandering closer to the outskirts of the downtown area.
 We ate a second snack of chocolate con churros before our next tourist sight.

 After touring the small museum, we wandered the gardens for a while.
 We saw more stray cats, which were quite common in the city, and at the far end we found granadas!
 Pomegranates that is, which share the same name as the city in Spanish.
 We each took a small fruit from the tree and began our ascent for our sunset view.